PraveenPremasinghe/TV-Derana-source-/README.md

 ## Derana TV Responsive Website Host in Netlify

-Open [http://localhost:3000](https://majestic-smakager-65d011.netlify.app/) to view it in your browser.
+Open [Derana TV Responsive Website](https://majestic-smakager-65d011.netlify.app/) to view it in your browser.

 ### `npm start`